sagar-iitg/Data-Visualization-Assignment2/README.md

 # Data-Visualization-Assignment2

 outline <br>
-Often a tabular data has implicit grouping, for example a data giving several nancial statistics of the last 5 years for all states in India.
+Often a tabular data has implicit grouping, for example a data giving several financial statistics of the last 5 years for all states in India.
 Now the respective two columns are state names and years.
-If we want to visualize one particular attribute over the ve years for each state in a single plot, without creating another data, we have to use the concept of grouping. <br>
+If we want to visualize one particular attribute over the five years for each state in a single plot, without creating another data, we have to use the concept of grouping. <br>